Vaping Abroad? Here’s What You Need to Know

 On the Islands things are generally more relaxed as the likelihood of bumping into any police at a beach side bar is limited.

 I personally had no issues and encountered many vapers as well as Thai’s vaping.
-You will need to take your vape gear with you of course although if you go to the likes of Chatuchak Weekend market or MBK there are (or were) stalls selling juice and hardware at the time of my visit.
+You will need to take your vape gear with you of course although if you go to the likes of Chatuchak Weekend market or MBK there are (or were when I visited) stalls selling juice and hardware at the time of my visit.

 I personally want my juice from a more reputable source.
 So passed on these!